Welcome to The Early Years

 The children will be exposed to a wide variety of texts including fiction, non-fiction and poetry.
 We will discuss the features of each genre and attempt to replicate some of them in our own writing and explore the meaning of new words.

-The children will take part in weekly guided reading sessions, alongside individual reading, where they will be taught reading skills such as decoding the text, making predictions about the story; exploring the characters, story structure and plot.
-The children will be guided in developing their writing skills; we will be introducing sentence writing and teaching the children to use their knowledge of the letter sounds to make phonetically plausible attempts at words and learning to spell some irregular words from memory.
+The children will take part in weekly guided reading sessions, where they will be taught reading skills such as decoding the text, making predictions about the story; exploring the characters, story structure and plot.
+The children will also be read to daily as a class and will begin to listen to longer stories, requiring greater listening skills and concentration.

-In addition to the children's weekly PE sessions focussing on dance and gymnastics, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
+In addition to the children's weekly PE sessions focussing on outdoor games, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
 We will be providing lots of opportunities for the development of children’s fine motor skills and pencil control to support writing.

 Understanding the World & Expressive Arts and Design